 Decisive, dedicated counsel from experienced family lawyers

-When going through a divorce in Louisiana, you’ll likely need to address matters such as the division of property and debts, child custody, child support and alimony.
-At Conroy Law Firm, PLC, we give you the knowledge and resources you need to find success, outlining a carefully planned strategy that eases your emotional and financial burdens.
+When going through a divorce in Louisiana, you’ll likely need to address such matters as the division of property and debts, child custody, child support and alimony.
+At Conroy Law Firm, APLC, we give you the knowledge and resources you need to find success, outlining a carefully planned strategy that eases your emotional and financial burdens.
 Since our firm was established in 1999, we have earned an excellent reputation in the Covington community for providing big firm experience combined with small firm service and personal attention.

 Filing for divorce in Louisiana